History of libraries: United States

-The first tax-supported public library in the United States was Peterborough, New Hampshire (1833).
-It was first funded by a Town Meeting supported by state funds from the State Literary Fund, which was originally collected from taxes for the State University, but it wasn't adequate enough to fund the university, so the money was reallocated for the library then later by an "Act Providing for the Establishment of Public Libraries" in 1849.
+The first wholly tax-supported public library in the United States was Peterborough, New Hampshire (1833).
+It was first funded by a Town Meeting supported by state funds from the State Literary Fund, which was originally collected from taxes for the State University, but it was not adequate enough to fund the university, so the money was reallocated for the library then later by an "Act Providing for the Establishment of Public Libraries" in 1849.
 The Peterborough Town Library was proposed by Reverend Abiel Abbot as a central collection of books that would be owned by the people and be free to all of the town's inhabitants.
 The original collection was bought by Reverend Abbot and the library trustees and was housed in Smith & Thompson's general store, which also acted as a post office.
-The New Hampshire State Legislature was encouraged by the innovation of Abbot and in 1849 became “the first state to pass a law authorizing towns to raise money to establish and maintain their own libraries”.
+The New Hampshire State Legislature was encouraged by the innovation of Abbot and in 1849 became "the first state to pass a law authorizing towns to raise money to establish and maintain their own libraries".
 By 1890 the library had outgrown its space and a new building was constructed.
 This building has been expanded twice since then to accommodate the growing collection.
-According to the Peterborough Town Library website, “its importance rests in its being created on the principle, accepted at Town Meeting, that the public library, like the public school, was deserving of maintenance by public taxation and should be owned and managed by the people of the community”.
+According to the Peterborough Town Library website, "its importance rests in its being created on the principle, accepted at Town Meeting, that the public library, like the public school, was deserving of maintenance by public taxation and should be owned and managed by the people of the community".

-The American School Library (1839) was an early frontier traveling library in the United States.
 The year 1876 is key in the history of librarianship in the United States.
 The American Library Association was formed on October 6, The American Library Journal was founded, Melvil Dewey published his decimal-based system of classification, and the United States Bureau of Education published its report, "Public libraries in the United States of America; their history, condition, and management."
 During the post-Civil War years, there was a rise in the establishment of public libraries, a movement led chiefly by newly formed women's clubs.
 They contributed their own collections of books, conducted lengthy fund raising campaigns for buildings, and lobbied within their communities for financial support for libraries, as well as with legislatures and the Carnegie Library Endowment founded in the 20th century.
 They led the establishment of 75–80 percent of the libraries in communities across the country.